 When this Book (Genesis) was translated from Hebrew בְּרֵאשִׁית בָּרָא אֱלֹהִים אֵת הַשָּׁמַיִם וְאֵת הָאָרֶץ i.e., the earth and the heavens God created in the beginning to the Greek, some 250 years before Christ Jesus, the Greeks took it upon themselves to change the name of the Book from In the Beginning to Genesis Γενεσισ.
 I want to direct you to the discussion by Dr. Schroeder (http://Geraldschroeder.com) as “In the Beginning is so loosely translated that it is actually incorrect.
 The Hebrew title Bereshith (Be’rai’sheet) means loosely translated, “In the Beginning” (NKJV).

 Genesis 3:15 reveals to us that we all live in two worlds.
 One is the physical world that we see with our eyes and the other world is a spiritual one that is as real as the physical world yet we cannot see with our physical eyes.
-We all have a soul and spirit, which are part of the spiritual world.
+We all have a soul/spirit, which is part of the spiritual world.
 Borrowing from David Pawson, “The subject of Genesis is not so much creation as it is The Creator” (Pawson, D.)

 Genesis is The Beginning but also The End! huh?

-You MUST understand, accept, and receive the Book of Genesis or the rest of the Holy Bible will not make any sense to you!
+You MUST receive the Book of Genesis in your heart, soul, and mind or the rest of the Holy Bible will not make any sense to you!

 "We must, and need to understand that death is an intrusion in our world.
 You notice that in explaining why Jesus died, Paul went to the Book of Genesis and its account of Adam and the Fall.
 In other words, one cannot really understand the good news in the New Testament of Jesus’ death and resurrection, and thus payment for sin, until one understands the bad news in Genesis of the fall of man, and thus the origin of sin and its penalty of death.
-Young people today have little or no understanding of what is meant by sin or of its consequences (remember: death and suffering are intrusions—results of sin).
-They are growing up in a culture that teaches them they are just evolved animals and that there is no Creator God to whom they are accountable.
-Logically, then, there is no basis for absolutes (which of course is their absolute!).
-Everyone has a right to their own opinions.
+Far too many, young and old, people today have little or no understanding of what is meant by sin or of its consequences (remember: death and suffering are intrusions—results of sin).
+The young and impressionable are growing up in a culture that teaches them they are just evolved animals and that there is no Creator God to whom they are accountable.
+Far too many "adults" just won't make time to study the Word of God.
+For them ‘truth’ is relative.
+Logically then, for them, there is no basis for absolutes (which of course is their absolute!).
+Everyone has a right to their own opinions, I get it!
 There must be a tolerance of all views (although Christianity is considered intolerant, because it is exclusive—Jesus Christ is the only way).
-For them ‘truth’ is relative" (author unknown).
 If one preaches the gospel without the message of the Creator, and the origin of sin and death, then one preaches it without the foundational knowledge that is necessary to understand the rest of the gospel.
 There is death, sickness, and suffering all around us.
-However, we need to understand that death is an intrusion in our world.
+However, we need to understand that death, the result of sin, is an intrusion in our world.